astralfrontier-itch-io/astral-comics/rules/rules.md

 Your character traits tell us about your super-powers, skills, attitudes, and experiences.
 If you could summarize your character by saying "he is (blank)" or "she has (blank)" or "they can (blank)", that’s probably a trait.

-Trait levels do not change during play, except during Rewriting (see below).
+You can change your traits during Letters to the Editor.

 Example traits: